Towns and villages of the Llucmajor Region

-Prices on Llucmajor property market remain on the same level as South Mallorca overall and range from €3,050 per sq. meter for an apartment to €3,650 per sq. meter for a house on average.
+Prices on Llucmajor property market remain on the same level as South Mallorca overall and range from €3,050 per sq. metre for an apartment to €3,650 per sq. metre for a house on average.

 The most renowned real estate agencies on Llucmajor property market are Engel & Völkers, Porta Mallorquina, Tierra Mallorca and Minkner & Partner.
 These agencies offer the highest number of listings in Llucmajor municipality.

 Llucmajor lies adjacent to the neighbouring municipalities of Campos, Algaida, Montuïri, Porreres and Palma de Mallorca.
-Conveniently, it is just 21km from the Son Sant Joan International Airport and 24km from the city of Palma.
+Conveniently, it is just 21 kilometres from the Son Sant Joan International Airport and 24 kilometres from the city of Palma.